Electronic System for Travel Authorization

 ESTA applications may be made at any time, but travelers are encouraged to apply at least 72 hours prior to travel.
-ESTA has an application fee of US$10, and if approved, an additional fee of $30 is charged, for a total of $40.
+ESTA has an application fee of US$10.27, and if approved, an additional fee of $30 is charged, for a total of $40.27.
 After approval, the authorization remains valid for two years, or until the passport expires if earlier, for multiple trips during that period.
 (Note: For nationals of Brunei, ESTA is valid for one year.)
 Each person traveling under the VWP, regardless of age, needs a separate ESTA.

 ESTA is also needed for travel under the VWP to the U.S. territories of Puerto Rico, U.S. Virgin Islands, Guam and the Northern Mariana Islands.
 The latter two territories also have an additional visa waiver program for certain nationalities that requires a different electronic authorization.
 Travel to American Samoa requires a different permit.

 History

 Travelers were able to apply for ESTA in August 2008, and the authorization became mandatory for travel by air or sea from January 12, 2009.
 Since January 20, 2010, airlines may be fined if they do not require ESTA from passengers traveling under the VWP.

-Initially ESTA was available for free from the U.S. Customs and Border Protection (CBP) website.
+Initially, ESTA was available for free from the U.S. Customs and Border Protection (CBP) website.
 On September 8, 2010, following the Travel Promotion Act, CBP began charging a fee of $4 to cover administrative costs, and if the application was approved, an additional fee of $10 to fund the Corporation for Travel Promotion (also known as Brand USA), for a total of $14 for each approved ESTA.
 On May 26, 2022, the second fee was increased to $17, for a total of $21 for each approved ESTA.

 ESTA became required also for entry by land from October 1, 2022.

 On July 6, 2023, the validity of new ESTA applications from nationals of Brunei became limited to one year.
 From August 1, 2023, to September 30, 2025, the validity of new ESTA applications from nationals of Hungary was limited to one year and to a single use.

 On September 30, 2025, following the One Big Beautiful Bill Act, CBP increased the ESTA application fee to $10, and added a third fee of $13, for a total of $40 for each approved ESTA.
+The act also required annual increases in the application fee based on inflation.

 Eligibility

-As of 2025, nationals of 42 countries may travel to the United States under the Visa Waiver Program:
+As of 2026, nationals of 42 countries may travel to the United States under the Visa Waiver Program: